 1. Acknowledge your resentment, and if you can, remember what lead to your bitterness.

-2. You need help (both of the mentors and that of the holy spirit).
+2. You need help (from the mentors and the holy spirit).

 3. Make prayers of forgiveness and repentance and ask God for direction.